-The foregoing climate-induced problem provides a clear justification and calls for robust climate actions and objectives in line with those set by Adaptation Fund, with the aim of putting in place adaptation measures to reduce climate vulnerability in response to climate change impacts at local and national levels.
+The foregoing climate-induced problem provides a clear justification and calls for robust climate actions and objectives in line with those set by Adaptation Fund, with the aim of putting in place adaptation

 2. Project / Programme Objectives:

 List the main objectives of the project/programme.